-Network Medicine allows for the systematic exploration of the molecular complexity of a particular disease and also of the molecular relationships among apparently distinct pathologic phenotypes.
-The multidisciplinary expertise within the International Network Medicine Consortium (data analysts, mathematicians, physicists, medical researchers and clinicians) facilitates joint progress by using network theory to measure on a microscopic scale the relation between genes, proteins, endogenous and exogenous metabolites and diseases.
+Harvard University, KI and other European universities established the Network Medicine Alliance.
+The multidisciplinary expertise within this network facilitates joint progress by using network theory to measure on a microscopic scale the relation between genes, proteins, endogenous and exogenous metabolites and diseases.
 On a larger scale the framework of multilevel networks will measure the likelihood and possible strength of side effects in patient treatment.
 Finally, on a macroscopic scale, data analysts can use network theory to assess quantitatively risky patient behavior.
 All these approaches are a powerful pillar in establishing diagnosis, risk prediction and treatment on an individual basis.

 Scholars at Risk

-KI is a member of Scholars at Risk Network (SAR).
-It is an international network of higher education institutions dedicated to protecting threatened scholars, preventing attacks on higher education communities and promoting academic freedom worldwide.
+KI is a member of Scholars at Risk Network (SAR) - an international network of higher education institutions dedicated to protecting threatened scholars, preventing attacks on higher education communities and promoting academic freedom worldwide.